Let Simon & O’Rourke Law Firm P.C. Be Your Tanker and Freighter Accident Injury Lawyers

 Causes of Maritime Injuries

-Even the most routine daily tasks on maritime vessels can leave workers vulnerable to serious injuries.
-When conditions on board are less than ideal – which is often the case – the risks increase by a staggering degree.
+Even the most routine daily tasks on vessels can leave workers vulnerable to serious injuries.
+When there are dangerous conditions onboard, the risks for serious injury greatly increases.

 Some of these conditions can include: